lorcan2440/lorcan2440.github.io/content/post/weak_acids_and_bases/index.md

 $$ V = 1000.0 + 0.1 \times 103.6 + 0.1 \times (-2.1) = 1010.15 cm^3 $$

 so the volume of the solution has increased by 1\% relative to 1 L of pure water.
-This slightly changes the concentrations of the ions in solution.
-Since both the autoionisation constant and the equilibrium constant have dimensions in molar, this effect shifts the equilibria slightly.
+This slightly dilutes the solution below 0.1 M, bringing the pH even closer to neutral (by mere millionths of pH units).

 **Dissolving vs dissociating**